Anti-Wrinkle Injections in Oxfordshire: Everything You Need to Know Before and after Your First Treatment

 Avoid strenuous exercise, extremes of heat

-No facials or other cosmetics treatemtns for 2 weeks
+No facials or other cosmetic treatments for 2 weeks

 Risks & Possible Side Effects of Botox